hormones/submission_telebot/README.md

 - [ ] When the desktop version submits multiple pictures in one message, if you choose not to compress the picture, it will be sent by Telegram in turn, resulting in the submission being split into multiple messages (there is no problem with compressed pictures, and there is no good solution for the time being)

 ## FAQ
-1. If server start failed, please check log file `submission_telebot.log` first, if you have any question, please submit issue
+1. If server start failed, please check log file `appdata/submission_telebot.log` first, if you have any question, please submit issue
-1. all config in `config.yml` can be set as environment variable, when there is a corresponding environment variable, it will overwrite the configuration in the configuration file
+1. all config in `appdata/config.yml` can be set as environment variable, when there is a corresponding environment variable, it will overwrite the configuration in the configuration file
 1. The English and Japanese translations in this project are translated by [Github Copilot](https://github.com/features/copilot) plugin, if there is any objection, please submit issue
 1. If you need to customize the information display, you can study and edit the multi-language configuration in the `i18n.yml` file to better fit the project theme
 1. If you have any other questions or suggestions, please submit issue